Federal Focus: About

 The tobacco industry had initially assumed that their lobbying work for the Formaldehyde Institute and the chemical industry would automatically set them against tobacco as an alternative explanation for certain cancers, but the two industries came to appreciate that they had a common enemy in the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) as well as with Auchter's old organisation the Occupational Safety and Health Administration (OSHA).

 Tozzi and Auchter were working for the cigarette companies by July 1993. and they went on for many years earning themselves well over a million dollars.

 In 1992 Tozzi produced a study for the tobacco industry in opposition to the EPA's Risk Assessment of lung cancer and respiratory effects from second hand smoking (known as ETS).
 They were only one of a number of institutions (some famous university departments) who received tobacco grants, and also some well-known scientists paid to promote the idea that 'risks' could be measured outside the discipline of biomedical research and epidemiology.
-These Risk Assessment projects were widely promoted as business disciplines—concerned only with the economics of creating harm.

 Federal Focus was given a $200,000 grant as a 501(C)(3) tax exempt corporation every year to create and maintain a running commentary on the importance of Risk Assessment and Risk Management in government agencies.
 They also had under their control other fake think-tank/scientific organisations such as the Center for the Study of Environmental Endocrine Effects, Center for Epidemiological Studies, and the Health Policy Institute.